kirangeofran/tp/docs/DeveloperGuide.md

 #### AddCommand
 ##### Overview
 Bookmarked is an application that allows new books bought to be added to the inventory.
-The add book function allows new books to be added into the library's inventory
+The add book function allows new books that have just been bought to be added into the library's inventory.
+If more than one book with the same name is added, the book count of that particular book is updated

 ##### Component - Level
 The 'add' command interfaces with:
 1. Ui component : To relay messages back to the user